 As noted above, our Board of Directors approved the Share Repurchase Program on June 30, 2021.
-As of December 31, 2022, the Company had repurchased and retired approximately \$6.0 million, or 531,347 shares, of the Company's outstanding common stock under the Share Repurchase Program and had approximately \$14.0 million of available repurchases remaining under the program.
-Repurchases under the Share Repurchase Program will be subject to market conditions, the periodic capital needs of the Company's operating activities, and the continued satisfaction of all covenants under the Company's existing credit agreement.
-The Share Repurchase program does not obligate the Company to repurchase shares and may be suspended, terminated, or modified at any time.
+As of December 31, 2023, the Company had repurchased and retired approximately \$6.2 million, or 553,149 shares, of the Company's outstanding common stock under the Share Repurchase Program and had approximately \$14.0 million of available repurchases remaining under the program.
+Repurchases under the Share Repurchase Program will be subject to market conditions, the periodic capital needs of the Company's operating activities, and the continued satisfaction of all covenants under the Company's existing 2021 Credit Agreement, as amended.
+The Share Repurchase program does not obligate the Company to repurchase shares and may be suspended, terminated, or modified at any time at the discretion of the Board.